jl274/EcosystemSimulationJava/README.md

 * eat - abstract eating method of some MeadowBoard object that should affect some other properties and may result in reproducing

+# Plants

+## General concept plants

+Plant  - abstract class for plants.

+Properties:
+* roundsToReproduce - round without being eaten needed in order to force reproduce
+* rounds - counts rounds without being eaten
+* reproduceChange - change to reproduce in each turn in %

+Method:
+* reproduce - abstract reproduction that creates new identical Plant